Kronosaurus: Harvard expedition

+The mounted skeleton at Harvard's Museum of Comparative Zoology historically attributed to Kronosaurus (MCZ 1285), sometimes nicknamed "Plasterosaurus", was reconstructed with an excessive number of vertebrae and inaccurate cranial proportions.

 The rest of the skeleton was kept in the basement of the museum for more than fifteen years.
 This interim period ended when the fossils attracted the attention of Godfrey Lowell Cabot, a Boston industrialist, philanthropist and founder of the Cabot Corporation.
 Cabot's family had a history of sighting large sea snakes in the coastal waters around the town he is from.
 When questioning the museum's director, Alfred Sherwood Romer, about the existence and reports of sea serpents, it occurred to Romer to tell Cabot about the skeleton kept in the museum's basement.
 So Cabot asks about the cost of a restoration and Romer says "about $10,000".
 Romer may not have been serious, but Cabot clearly was because the check for said sum came shortly after.
 Given that Romer's primary interest was the study of non-mammalian synapsids, it is possible that he had little regard for the skeleton as a subject of scientific study.
 After two years of careful preparations with chisel and acid by Arnold Lewis and James A. Jensen under Romer's direction, their work ultimately cost slightly more than promised by Cabot's base check.
 The Harvard skeleton was exhibited for the first time on 10 June 1958, and is followed by a detailed scientific description carried out by Romer and Lewis, which was published the following year by the museum journal.
 When the finalization of the specimen was announced in the Australian press, Longman, who is the descriptor of the taxon, was not mentioned.
 In response, professor and geologist Walter Heywood Bryan sent a message via telegraph informing journalists that it would be regrettable if such an important announcement made no mention of Longman and the interpretation of the initially fragmentary fossil material.
 At the age of 93, Thomas, the original discoverer of the specimen, was able to see the mounted skeleton of what he considered "his dinosaur", as well as meet again the leader of the museum's former expedition, each believing that the other had been dead for a long time.